Becoming a Better Driver

 • Know the facts: many substances are dangerous when driving- alcohol, marijuana, and other drugs slow coordination, judgment, and reaction times.

-6. Build a good emergency kit – with a flashlight, jumper cables, reflective triangles, a first-aid kit, sealed snacks and a multi-tool.
+6. Prepare an emergency kit: Pack essentials like a flashlight, jumper cables, reflective triangles, a first-aid kit, sealed snacks, and a multi-tool.

 Pledge to Share the Road